This post is also available in: Nederlands

 7. Food backpacking tips for beginners

 Are there wild animals around?
-Store your food properly, so there won’t be any animals attracted to get into your tent.
+Store your food properly, so there won’t be any animals attracted to your tent.
 Going on a longer trip?
 You should try to keep your food as fresh as possible.

 Below are some tips for bringing food in your backpack.